Osborne (SA)

 Table Chart PROFILE FAQ

-Osborne has a typical household mix, with a fairly typical median household size
+Osborne has a typical household mix, with a lower-than-average median household size

-Family households account for 67.0% of all households, including 23.5% couples with children, 23.5% couples without children, and 17.9% single parent families.
-Non-family households constitute the remaining 33.0%, with lone person households at 29.7% and group households comprising 3.4%.
-The median household size is 2.3 people, which aligns with the Greater Adelaide average.
+Family households constitute 67.0% of all households, including 23.5% couples with children, 23.5% couples without children, and 17.9% single parent families.
+Non-family households account for the remaining 33.0%, with lone person households at 29.7% and group households comprising 3.4%.
+The median household size is 2.3 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households